annerosenisser/cheatsheet/README.md

-# Bash Cheat Sheet
+# Cheat Sheet
-Most important bash commands for researchers and data scientists.
+Most important commands and approaches for managing processes, Git, Python, R, SQL/SQLite and LaTeX for researchers and data scientists.

-The set-up of this cheat sheet is inspired by an existing [cheat sheet](https://github.com/tiimgreen/github-cheat-sheet) initated by [Tim Green](https://github.com/tiimgreen).

 ****************************************************
 ****************************************************